boturnbow/monarisa/_posts/2019-03-08-second-hull.md

 *Build Date: July 2018*

 After a break for summer fun, I got back to work on the second hull.
 I glued the hull sides, added sheerstringers, coated the hullsides and bulkheads, and wired all together.
-It so fast that I hardly took any pictures!
+It went so fast that I hardly took any pictures!

 <!--more-->